 Then, a pup unexpectedly appeared that shifted the gears to what could be the best turn of events in her life.
 The puppy was obviously lost as it aimlessly wandered around the road where Merebeth chanced to pass by.
 Unable to leave the pup alone, she picked it up and carried it to the nearest house that she could find.

-It turns out that the lost puppy was only one of six pups as she found its pet owner.
-Sadly, the pup’s owner did not seem to care about the living and health conditions the entire litter is in.
+It turns out that the lost puppy was only one of six pups.
+Sadly, the pup’s owner did not seem to care about the puppies.
 It urged Merebeth to sway him into giving her the whole litter.

 After the deal was successfully closed, Merebeth brought four of the puppies to shelter whilst she took the remaining two back home.
-Her sister, who lives in Denver, agreed to have the other puppy.
+Her sister, who lives in Denver, agreed to have one of them.

 However, there is one small drawback.
 Her sister’s home is located one thousand six hundred miles away, which means she must drive the puppy all the way there.
 But it did not spell out as a problem, not when she already made up her mind to start her car and travel the winding miles together with the puppy to bring it to its loving forever home.